arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> By running the following command in the **Package Manager Console**, we are adding the Windows Azure Storage Client libraries to the project.
+	> By running the following command in the **Package Manager Console**, we are adding the Microsoft Azure Storage Client libraries to the project.

 1. In the **Package Manager Console**, type: _Install-Package WindowsAzure.Storage_.

 	![Using the Package Manager Console](Images/using-the-package-manager-console.png?raw=true "Using the Package Manager Console")

-	_Installing the Windows Azure Storage Client library_
+	_Installing the Microsoft Azure Storage Client library_

 1. In Solution Explorer, right-click the **Helpers** folder, point to **Add** and select **Existing Item**.
 1. Browse to the **Assets\storage** folder, select **StorageHelper.cs** and click **Add**.